Modelo Logo

 Modelo Symbol

-Modelo Especial lager embodies the experience of world-famous German brewers, although a Mexican company invented it.
+Modelo Especial Lager embodies the experience of world-famous German brewers, even though a Mexican company invented it.
 The first word from the brand name is translated from Spanish as “example” or “model,” and the second emphasizes the uniqueness of the refreshing drink.
-The bottles into which the beer is bottled look just as unique.
+The bottles in which the beer is bottled look just as unique.
 Transparent glass containers have a unique shape: their lower part resembles a jar, and at the top is a thickened neck sealed with gold foil.

 Such bottles are characteristic of all Modelo versions.
 The only difference is in the design: the Especial is dominated by light tones, while the Negra is all dark.
 As far as is known, the lager’s visual identity was last changed in 2016, three years after Constellation Brands, Inc., America’s largest beer importer, bought the brand.